rakinthegreat/BanCOVID-Source/README.md

 - BanCOVID is prepared for Bangladeshi especially the students of Rajshahi Cantonment Public School and College in mind.

 - BanCOVID does not require you to give any suspicious permission from your phone like other apps.
+It runs with as minimal permission that is only internet connection permission in order to update the database.

-- BanCOVID is scanned by several anti virus engines and will not harm your device.
+- BanCOVID is scanned by several anti-virus engines and will not harm your device.
+[VirusTotal Result](https://www.virustotal.com/gui/file/449a8941d3c761322c9fe91a009206998656e8fbbb8a7829d9ca286073e003bf/detection)

 **How does it work? -**

-- The app has inbuilt functions to fetch data from an external API in JSON format.BanCOVID
+- The app has inbuilt functions to fetch data from an external API in JSON format.

 - The data is then parsed based on some keywords.

-- The parsed and arranged Data is then presented visually for the users.BanCOVID
+- The parsed and arranged Data is then presented visually for the users.

 - The Pie Chart is made using an external library.